Italian Panettone Muffins for Christmas, New Years, or 12th Night

 If you want to have a soft, rich, and absolutely delicious muffin to continue on with the last bit of the Christmas season, then drop everything and scroll down.
 These are easy to make and such a delight on a cool evening with a small cup of coffee or tea and a good book... and a pomeranian.

 Gib Muffin Immediate!

-Panettone is an Italian sweet bread, a small loaf cake, that originated in Milan and is usually enjoyed for Christmas and/or New Years.
+Panettone is an Italian sweet bread, a small loaf cake, that originated in Milan and is usually enjoyed for Christmas and/or New Years, however, you could also make it for Twelfth Night!
 Traditionally this is a dome-shaped cake with a light & airy texture, but a rich taste.
-With other traditions and obligations we didn't make it for these two celebrations but instead kept it for Twelfth Night.
 This used to be a major celebration as the last of the 12 days and the eve of Epiphany.
 At the start of the evening, “Twelfth Night” cake was eaten, which is a rich cake made with fruit, butter, nuts, & spices.
 Panettone (Italian Christmas Cake) is the closest thing we have to Twelfth Night cake and goes wonderfully with the season.
 You should be warned in advance that you will need the proper mold for traditional Panettone.
-I did not get this in enough time so I adapted and found Panettone Muffins.
+I did not get this in enough time so I adapted and made Panettone Muffins.
 It is essentially the same thing without the rising process needed to make the bread cake.

 Prep Time: 15 minutes